This shrimp fried rice is the easiest (and yummiest!) way to use up all of the leftover rice + veggies in your fridge.

 Instructions

-- Pour the soy sauce (or tamari), rice vinegar, fish sauce, sesame oil, and red pepper flakes into the pan and toss to coat the shrimp and veggies in it.
+- Add the shrimp, veggies, egg, soy sauce, rice vinegar, fish sauce, sesame oil, and red pepper flakes to the pan with the rice.
+Toss to combine.

 Thank you for taking the time to share this with us, Jaynie!
 I am glad that you enjoyed!
 I also appreciate the feedback on the total time.
 We will definitely take that into consideration when updating the recipe card! ~Melissa